Think-iT-Labs/aws-patterns-edc/README.md

 The example data is in the carbon_emissions_data.json file in the aws-patterns-edc repository.

-Company X uses Amazon S3 bucket to store objects (the data asset to be shared).
+company X uses Amazon S3 bucket to store objects (the data asset to be shared).

 Create the S3 bucket and store the example data object there.
 The following commands create an S3 bucket with default security settings.
 We highly recommend consulting [Security best practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html).